Copenhagen Travel Itinerary (But Not Your Average Copenhagen Itinerary)

 Hans Christian Anderson was actually from, you guessed it, Odense, Denmark (Okay, maybe you didn’t guess the Odense part but whatevs)!
 Hence the now, immortal statue in Copenhagen.

 But this Statue is Old News!!
 Lame!
 We wanna see something cool!

-Well, then stop by the Black Diamond Library (a modern extension of the Royal Danish Library’s old building) and sneak a peek at the rather odd looking Little Mermaid statue right outside the building.
+Well, then stop by the Black Diamond Library (a modern extension of the Royal Danish Library’s old building and part of any bookish guide to Copenhagen) and sneak a peek at the rather odd looking Little Mermaid statue right outside the building.

 Why is she so jacked up?

 Well, her DNA was probably mutated as the result of too many chemical pollutants in our oceans or because she just ate way too many genetically modified foods.

 It’s a weird commentary on the destructively evil power of modern technology.
 But it’s bizarre and totally free so it’s all good.